Bag Basics

 • Stitch density and consistency reveal manufacturing quality as much as brand name does.

-• Interior seam finishing shows how much pride a brand takes in their work.
+• Interior seam finishing shows how much a manufacturer cares about the parts you don't see.

 Quick poll